Alienation (video game): Reception

 Alienation was met with positive reviews from video-game critics upon release.
 It received a score of 79 out of 100 on the review aggregator website Metacritic, indicating "generally favorable reviews".
 Many reviewers praised the game's twin-stick mechanics, with Jordan Devore of the video-game blog Destructoid calling it "one of the best-feeling twin-stick shooters" he had ever played.
 Matt Miller wrote for the video-game magazine Game Informer that in multiplayer mode, Alienation had some of the best twin-stick shooting gameplay available.
 According to Ben Tyrer of GamesRadar, although the game's maps might not be memorable, its twin-stick shooting mechanics and design were.

 Its cooperative gameplay was preferred by critics over single-player mode, but critics were confused by the game's lack of local co-op.
 On GameSpot, a video-game news website, Jason D'Aprile praised Alienations cooperative gameplay but was frustrated by the lack of a local mode, though he said that "with a full troop online" the game was "easily one of the best all-out action multiplayer games in recent memory".
 In David Jenkins' review for the British news site Metro, the co-op was "fun no matter what".
 On USgamer, Jaz Rignall was puzzled about it not being a feature when the game was released, saying that it would be the "perfect game for couch co-op".
 Although GamesRadars Ben Tyrer enjoyed the game, he also believed that it would benefit from having a "tense, pad-crushing, couch co-op" feature.
 Game Informers Matt Miller preferred its cooperative gameplay over single-player.

 The game's lack of variety in regard to weapons and ammunition was cited by reviewers.
 According to IGNs Vince Ingenito, Alienation did not have enough weapons and was disappointed that many of the weapons looked and behaved the same way.
-Destuctoids Jordan Devore wrote that even with upgrades enabled, the game had few weapons available.
+Destructoids Jordan Devore wrote that even with upgrades enabled, the game had few weapons available.
 Matt Miller was frustrated by repeatedly running out of ammunition; although the game's upgrade system was interesting, its lack of ammunition (which he described as being "tediously small ammo clips") hampered enjoyment.

 Reviewers had other issues with Alienation.
 GameSpots Jason D'Aprile was annoyed by his inability to pause the game even in single-player mode.
 Although Metros David Jenkins found its creatures' design "uninspired", the game's overall graphics were decent.
-According to gamesTM reviewers, Housemarque did not do a good job of combining two gameplay elements—the incremental loot system (accomplished through grinding) and the gameplay mechanic in which players repeat stages to increase scores—resulting in a "gameplay cycle that doesn’t match the purity or compulsion of either".
+According to gamesTM reviewers, Housemarque did not do a good job of combining two gameplay elements—the incremental loot system (accomplished through grinding) and the gameplay mechanic in which players repeat stages to increase scores—resulting in a "gameplay cycle that doesn't match the purity or compulsion of either".